kagwepelly60-cpu/phase-3-h1n1-vaccine/README.md

-# Phase 3 Project: Predicting H1N1 Vaccine Uptake
+# Predicting H1N1 Vaccine Uptake

 ## Overview
-This project uses machine learning classification models to predict whether an individual received the H1N1 influenza vaccine based on demographic information, health behaviors, and personal beliefs.
-The goal is to support public health stakeholders in understanding vaccination patterns and improving outreach strategies during future public health emergencies.
+This project uses machine learning classification models to predict whether an individual received the H1N1 vaccine during the 2009 pandemic.
+The goal is to support public health decision-making by identifying patterns associated with vaccine hesitancy and uptake, enabling more targeted and effective vaccination campaigns.

-The analysis follows the full data science lifecycle, including data preparation, iterative modeling, evaluation using appropriate classification metrics, and actionable recommendations.

 ---

+## Repository Structure
+├── README.md # Project overview and findings
+├── h1n1_analysis 2 ipynb.ipynb # Full technical analysis notebook
+├── Predicting H1N1 Vaccine Uptake.pdf # Non-technical presentation
+├── training_set_features.csv # Survey features dataset
+└── training_set_labels.csv # Vaccination outcomes dataset

+---

 ## Business and Data Understanding

 ### Stakeholder
-Public health agencies and policymakers responsible for designing vaccination outreach and preparedness strategies.

-### Business Problem
-During public health emergencies, resources for vaccine distribution and public messaging are limited.
-Understanding which individuals are more likely or less likely to vaccinate enables targeted communication strategies that maximize vaccine uptake and reduce preventable illness.
+**Primary Stakeholders:**
+Public health agencies (e.g., CDC, Ministry of Health, county health departments)

+**Secondary Stakeholders:**
+Healthcare providers, policymakers, and public health communication teams

+**Stakeholder Needs:**
+- Identify vaccine-hesitant populations
+- Understand barriers to vaccination
+- Target outreach campaigns effectively
+- Allocate limited public health resources
+- Improve preparedness for future pandemics

+---

 ### Dataset
-The dataset comes from the **National 2009 H1N1 Flu Survey**, containing responses from 26,707 individuals.
-It includes:
+The dataset comes from the **2009 National H1N1 Flu Survey** and includes:
+- 26,707 respondents
-- Demographic attributes
+- Demographic information
-- Health conditions
+- Health behaviors
-- Behavioral responses
-- Opinions about vaccines and risk
+- Attitudes toward vaccines

-Although the dataset includes two vaccination outcomes (H1N1 and seasonal flu), this project focuses exclusively on **H1N1 vaccination**, as it best reflects behavior during pandemic conditions.
+- Target variable: **H1N1 vaccination status (Yes/No)**

+The dataset is highly imbalanced:
+- 79% did not receive the vaccine
+- 21% did receive the vaccine

 ---

+### Why This Dataset?
+This dataset was chosen because:
+1. It represents a real-world public health classification problem
+2. It includes actionable behavioral and attitudinal features
+3. It reflects realistic class imbalance seen in vaccination campaigns
+4. Insights can directly inform vaccination strategies
+5. It is publicly available and well-documented

+---

 ## Data Preparation

-The dataset underwent careful preparation to ensure valid and unbiased modeling:

-- **Data merging:** Feature and label datasets were merged using respondent identifiers.
-- **Target selection:** H1N1 vaccination was selected as the binary classification target.
-- **Class imbalance analysis:** Only ~21% of respondents received the vaccine, making accuracy an unreliable metric.
-- **Missing data handling:**
-  - Columns with extreme missingness (>45%) were removed.
-  - Numeric features were imputed using the median.
-  - Categorical features were imputed using the mode.
+Key preparation steps included:
+- Merging survey responses with vaccination outcomes
+- Dropping features with more than 45% missing values
+- Imputing remaining missing values (median for numeric, mode for categorical)
-- **Categorical encoding:** One-hot encoding was applied with `drop_first=True` to prevent multicollinearity.
+- One-hot encoding categorical variables
-- **Data leakage prevention:** The target variable was removed from features prior to modeling.
-- **Train-test split:** Data was split into 80% training and 20% testing sets using stratification to preserve class balance.

-These steps ensured the dataset was clean, interpretable, and suitable for machine learning.
+- Performing an 80/20 stratified train-test split to prevent data leakage

+The final dataset contained **50 features** ready for modeling.

 ---

 ## Modeling

-An iterative modeling approach was used to balance interpretability and performance:
+An iterative modeling approach was used:

-### Models Built
-1. **Baseline Model:** Logistic Regression
+1. **Baseline Logistic Regression**
-   - Simple, fast, and interpretable
+   - Simple, interpretable benchmark model
-   - Serves as a performance benchmark

-2. **Tuned Logistic Regression (Final Model)**
+2. **Tuned Logistic Regression**
+   - Hyperparameter tuning (regularization strength)
+   - Optimized for F1-score due to class imbalance

+3. **Random Forest**
+   - Nonparametric ensemble model
-   - Hyperparameters adjusted to improve performance
+   - Used to capture non-linear relationships and compare performance
-   - Maintains interpretability while improving predictive balance

-3. **Alternative Model:** Random Forest
-   - Non-parametric model capable of capturing complex relationships
-   - Used for comparison against simpler approaches

 ---

 ## Evaluation

-### Primary Metric: F1-Score
-Due to class imbalance, accuracy alone is misleading.
-The F1-score was prioritized because it balances:
+### Final Model: Tuned Logistic Regression
+- **F1-Score:** 0.520
+- **Accuracy:** 83.4%
-- **Precision:** Avoids unnecessary outreach
+- **Precision:** 67.4%
-- **Recall:** Maximizes identification of individuals likely to vaccinate
+- **Recall:** 42.4%

-Evaluation was performed exclusively on the **test dataset**, ensuring realistic performance estimates.

-### Key Findings
-- The tuned Logistic Regression model achieved the best balance between precision and recall.
-- The model performs well at identifying non-vaccinators but is more conservative when predicting vaccination.
-- Features related to perceived vaccine effectiveness, risk perception, and doctor recommendations were among the most influential.
+**Why F1-Score?**
+Accuracy alone is misleading due to class imbalance.
+F1-score balances precision and recall, making it more appropriate for identifying vaccine-hesitant populations.

 ---

+### Feature Importance
+Top predictors of H1N1 vaccination:
+1. Doctor recommendation (H1N1)
+2. Perceived risk of H1N1
+3. Belief in vaccine effectiveness

+**Key Insight:**
+Vaccination decisions are driven more by medical advice and personal beliefs than by demographic factors.

+---

+## Recommendations
+Based on model findings, public health agencies should:

+1. **Strengthen Doctor Engagement**
+   - Train providers in vaccine communication
+   - Encourage proactive vaccine recommendations

+2. **Address Risk Perception**
+   - Design messaging emphasizing disease risk
+   - Highlight vaccine effectiveness

+3. **Target Vaccine-Hesitant Groups**
+   - Use model predictions to focus outreach
+   - Deploy mobile clinics and community programs
+   - Allocate resources where impact will be highest

+---

 ## Limitations

-- Missing data required imputation, which may introduce bias.
-- Self-reported survey responses may be inaccurate or influenced by recall bias.
+- Self-reported survey data may contain bias
+- Missing data required imputation
-- The dataset represents behaviors and attitudes from the 2009 pandemic, which may not generalize to future outbreaks.
+- Dataset reflects behaviors from 2009 and may not fully generalize
-- Some important predictors of vaccine uptake (such as healthcare access or cultural factors) are not included.
+- Some social and cultural factors are not captured
-- Grid search was limited to a small parameter space due to computational constraints.

 ---

 ## Conclusion

-This project demonstrates how classification models can support public health decision-making by identifying patterns in vaccination behavior.
-The final tuned Logistic Regression model provides interpretable insights while maintaining balanced predictive performance.
-These findings can inform targeted communication strategies, helping public health agencies allocate resources more effectively during future vaccination campaigns.
+This project demonstrates how machine learning classification can support public health decision-making.
+By identifying vaccine-hesitant populations and key drivers of vaccination behavior, the model provides actionable insights that can improve vaccination campaign effectiveness and inform future pandemic responses.

----